-I’m sure I’m late to the party on this one but I never thought Swamp Thing for Sega would see the light of day, nor did I think I’d ever get the opportunity to play it.
+I never thought Swamp Thing for Sega would see the light of day, nor did I think I’d ever get the opportunity to play it.
 Plans to release the game were scrapped after the NES and Game Boy games were released.
 I recently found a download of the game at Sega Retro.

 Here is a photo of the prototype cartridge.
 As you can see, it is pretty beat up.